 There once was a tradition in the Moretonhampstead area that when the church bells chime the twelfth stroke of midnight the old stone cross turns around three times in its socket, TDA – p.135.

-I’m not sure if it’s my imagination or what but if you look at the old postcard of Horsepit Cross opposite and then compare it with a photograph I took in the late 1990s – has the signpost changed sides of the road?
+I’m not sure if it’s my imagination or what but if you look at the old postcard of Horsepit Cross above and then compare it with a photograph I took in the late 1990s – has the signpost changed sides of the road?